 If yes, go to Settings, enter the Secret Mnemonic (ignore the Secret PIN field), and then your new Secret PIN, confirm your new Secret PIN, and click 'Change Secret PIN.'
 This step will also generate a new Secret Mnemonic -- make sure to write this new Mnemonic down!

-When you create an address using your Wallet, or using the get_new_address API call, we create a random wallet address for you.
+When you create an address using your Wallet, or using the get_new_address API call, you create a random wallet address.
 If you wish to label this wallet address, you can specify this an alpha-numeric string in the input field on the Create Address dialog, or pass it as a value to the label parameter in the API call.

 Labels are not the same as wallet addresses.
 If your coins do not show as pending/available on your Wallet or get_balance API call, you accidentally sent the coins to a wallet address that does not belong to you.